-General Ideas/Trends in Research
+General Ideas/Trends

-- The data appears to support using board games in education but there is currently a lack of empirical research (Gobet, Retschitzki, & de Voogt, 2004; Koehler, Greenhalgh, & Boltz, 2016; Whitebread et al., 2017). - There is a distinction between educational games (Edutainment) and entertainment games.
-Educational games are considered to be "children" or "family" style games rather than strategic games that require higher order thinking and situated learning such as strategy games.
-Education games are considered less enjoyable and rated lower than entertainment games (Koehler, Greenhalgh, & Boltz, 2016). - We should not generalize from research the effectiveness of one game in one learning area to all games in all areas (Hays, 2005).
+- The data appears to support using board games in education but there is currently a lack of empirical research(Gobet, Retschitzki, & de Voogt, 2004; Koehler, Greenhalgh, & Boltz, 2016; Whitebread et al., 2017). - There is a distinction between educational games (Edutainment) and entertainment games.
+Often educational games are considered to be "children" or "family" style games rather than strategic games that require higher order thinking and situated learning such as strategy games, and are considered less enjoyable and rated lower than entertainment games (Koehler, Greenhalgh, & Boltz, 2016). - Weisberg, Hirsh-Pasek, Golinkoff, Kittredge, and Klahr, D. (2016) suggest that guided play experiences that combine child-directed nature of free play with learning outcomes and adult mentorship, is an optimal medium for delivering educational content in an enjoyable way that facilitates learning with the best possible educational outcomes. - We should not generalize from research the effectiveness of one game in one learning area to all games in all areas (Hays, 2005).